GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/4_QUAST.md

 ```
 cd /2/scratch/NAME/first_student_workshop/quast/
 ```
 #### We can now see that there are 3 directories containing multiple outputs.
+The outputs a listed below
 ```
 basic_stats/
 report_html_aux/